 State nursing home inspectors, DOJ special agent, EMS expert found nursing home neglect during elderly patient’s emergency and death

-The California Department of Public Health’s (CDPH) Licensing and Certification Program, hardly an aggressive watchdog of wealthy, politically connected nursing homes, issued a class “B” citation and monetary fine in Oct.
-2011 to the nursing home for negligently failing to administer oxygen to the fainting patient at a flow rate required by physician orders and the patient’s care plan.
+The California Department of Public Health’s (CDPH) Licensing and Certification Program—hardly an aggressive watchdog of wealthy, politically connected nursing homes—issued a class “B” citation and monetary fine in October 2011 to the nursing home for negligently failing to administer oxygen to the fainting patient at a flow rate required by physician orders and the patient’s care plan.
 In its citation, CDPH said, “The above violation had a direct relationship to the health, safety and security of Patient 1.”

-DOJ Special Agent J. Timothy Fives, EMT, who works at the BMFEA office in Burbank, Calif. (phone: 818-556-2903), thoroughly investigated the case, interviewing nursing home staff and carefully reviewing the video recordings and patient records.
-Mr. Fives then submitted a persuasive and well-documented crime report on Sept.
-30, 2011 enumerating the nursing staff’s glaring violations of the standard of care and recommending that the Justice Department prosecute for elder abuse-neglect (Penal Code § 368).
+Special Agent J. Timothy Fives, EMT, who works at DOJ’s BMFEA office in Burbank, California (phone: 818-556-2903), thoroughly investigated the case, interviewing nursing home staff and carefully reviewing the video recordings and patient records.
+Mr. Fives then submitted a persuasive and well-documented crime report on September 30, 2011, enumerating the nursing staff’s glaring violations of the standard of care and recommending that the Justice Department prosecute for elder abuse-neglect (Penal Code § 368).
 “The videotape documents a series of gross lapses in patient care that constitute neglect of an elder,” Special Agent Fives stated in his crime report.

-DOJ BMFEA special agent who recommended criminal elder abuse prosecution is highly qualified, veteran emergency medical services expert
+DOJ BMFEA special agent who recommended criminal elder abuse prosecution is highly qualified emergency medical services expert

 It is important to note that although Special Agent Fives is not a physician, he is arguably far more qualified than most physicians, including Dr. Kathryn Locatell, in the area of emergency medical services (EMS) to make comments, findings, and prosecution recommendations regarding the standard of care for first responders during a code blue requiring cardiopulmonary resuscitation (CPR).
 First, Special Agent Fives has been a licensed emergency medical technician (EMT) for more than 30 years, including extensive experience as a medical crewperson on emergency rescue aircraft.
 Second, Special Agent Fives has been certified by the Peace Officer Standards and Training (POST) Commission to teach first aid and CPR to law enforcement officers.
 Finally, Special Agent Fives has extensive experience as a director of an emergency medical services department (UCLA Medstar) at a leading metropolitan medical and trauma center (UCLA Medical Center).

 Dep.
-AG Melissa Biederman rejected DOJ BMFEA special agent, EMS expert’s recommendation to prosecute elder neglect in wealthy, politically connected nursing home
+AG Melissa Biederman rejected DOJ BMFEA special agent’s recommendation to prosecute elder neglect in wealthy, politically connected nursing home

 Kathryn Locatell wrote Mark Zahner-requested “medical report” contradicting CDPH citation, DOJ special agent’s crime report, nursing case law, CPR standards